osg-htc/docs/docs/data/stashcache/install-origin.md

 | 10-common-site-local.cfg | `set resourcename = YOUR_RESOURCE_NAME` | The resource name registered with OSG                                                                 |
 | 10-origin-site-local.cfg | `set originexport = /VO`                | The directory relative to `rootdir` that is the top of the exported namespace for the origin services |

-For example, if the HCC VO would like to set up an origin server exporting from the mountpoint `/mnt/stash`, and HCC's registered namespace is `/hcc`, then the following would be set in `10-common-site-local.cfg`:
+For example, if the HCC VO would like to set up an origin server exporting from the mount point `/mnt/stash`, and HCC's registered namespace is `/hcc`, then the following would be set in `10-common-site-local.cfg`:

 ```